Connect with others who understand.

 Written by Sarah Winfrey

-Here is what you need to know about hives and MS, including what may cause them and how they can be managed.
-As with any new symptom, talk to your doctor or neurologist if you think you are experiencing hives.
-They can determine the cause and work with you to find a way of managing them that will help maintain your overall wellness and quality of life.
+This article will tell you what you need to know if you’re asking questions like “Can hives be a symptom of MS?” or “Does MS cause rashes?”
+We’ll address what may cause hives and how you can manage them.
+As with any new symptom, talk to your doctor or neurologist (brain and nervous system doctor) if you think you’re experiencing hives.
+They can determine the cause and work with you to find a plan to help maintain your overall wellness and quality of life.

 What Are Hives?

-Hives are itchy, red bumps or lumps (welts) that may be uncomfortable or painful.
-They can occur when the immune system releases histamine and immunoglobulin E antibodies in response to a perceived threat.
+Urticaria (hives) are itchy, red bumps or welts (lumps) that may be uncomfortable or painful.
+These raised lumps under the skin can occur when the immune system releases histamine and immunoglobulin E antibodies in response to a perceived threat.
 Both histamine (a signaling chemical) and immunoglobulin E (a type of protein) are involved in allergic responses.

 Allergic responses are intended to protect the body from foreign invaders that may cause illness.
 However, these defenses are raised when they are not needed, causing reactions such as hives.

-Several MyMSTeam members deal with hives while living with MS. As one asked others, “Quick question: Have any of you noticed a change in your skin since your diagnosis?
+Several MyMSTeam members deal with hives.
+One member asked others, “Quick question: Have any of you noticed a change in your skin since your diagnosis?
 I wouldn’t say a rash — more like hives?”

 Others have experienced hives as allergic reactions to over-the-counter medications, rather than as side effects from their MS treatments.
 “I can’t take ibuprofen or Aleve,” one shared.
 “They give me horrible hives that turn into welts and make my face swell so I look like an orangutan.”